m-lab/ndt-server/spec/ndt7-protocol.md

 using other server infrastructure MUST refer to the documentation provided by such infrastructure instead.

-Clients:
+Clients using the M-Lab ndt7 infrastructure:

 1. SHOULD use the [locate.measurementlab.net](
 https://locate.measurementlab.net/) server-discovery web API;

-2. MUST query for the `ndt7` locate.measurementlab.net tool (see below for a description of how a real request would look like);
+2. SHOULD query for the `ndt7` locate.measurementlab.net tool (see below for a description of how a real request would look like);

-3. MUST set `User-Agent` to identify themselves;
+3. SHOULD set `User-Agent` to identify themselves;

 4. MUST correctly handle `3xx` redirects, interpret `200` as success, `204`
 as the no-capacity signal (see below) and any other status as failure;

-5. MUST NOT assume that the locate service would redirect them to a nearby, stable version of the ndt7 server where the server will always send measurement messages for every test and the test duration is ten seconds.
-We will sparingly use the locate service to perform A/B testing, therefore we MAY also redirect users to more distant servers, or to cloud servers, or to canary servers, as well as to servers that MAY NOT always send measurement messages or to servers where the test duration MAY be less than ten seconds.
-A client that is conformant to this specification SHOULD already be prepared to deal with all these cases, however this paragraph serves as an additional reminder and warning for who is implementing a ndt7 client.
+5. MUST NOT assume that the locate service will always geographically locate them to the same server, or always to the strictly nearest server, or to a server running a particular version of the code, or to a server that will always run a 10 second test instead of a shorter test.
+Rollouts on the M-Lab platform happen gradually, and canary tests of new server versions happen regularly, which means that different servers may be running different code versions.
+Well-written clients should already be robust to these scenarios, but we note them here as an additional reminder.

 The no-capacity signal is emitted by the locate.measurementlab.net service when M-Lab is out of capacity.
 In such cases, the return code is `204`,